uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

-As expected, the friends model is added in the uAdmin Dashboard.
+As expected, the Friends model is added in the uAdmin Dashboard.

 .. image:: assets/friendsmodelselected.png

 |

-Let's create a new data in the friends model.
+Let's create a new data in the Friends model.

 .. image:: assets/friendsdata.png

 |

-Output
+Result

 .. image:: assets/friendsdataoutput.png